architolk/Linked-Data-Theatre/BUILD.md

 You can download Tomcat from this location: [https://tomcat.apache.org/](https://tomcat.apache.org/).
 The LDT is tested with Tomcat version 7.0.33.

-1-	Download Tomcat from https://tomcat.apache.org/.
+1. Download Tomcat from https://tomcat.apache.org/.
 The LDT is tested with Tomcat version 7.0.33.
-2-	Unpack the distribution so that it resides in its own directory 3-	Create an environmental variable CATALINA_HOME and set it to the directory where the distribution of tomcat resides 4-	In command prompt execute: cd %CATALINA_HOME%\bin 5-	Run Tomcat bij executing the following command: startup.bat 6-	Visit http://localhost:8080/ to check the default web application included with Tomcat.
+2. Unpack the distribution so that it resides in its own directory
+3. Create an environmental variable CATALINA_HOME and set it to the directory where the distribution of tomcat resides
+4. In command prompt execute: `cd %CATALINA_HOME%\bin`
+5. Run Tomcat bij executing the following command: `startup.bat`
+6. Visit http://localhost:8080/ to check the default web application included with Tomcat.
 In case the web application cannot be reached go to the directory where Tomcat is installed and open RUNNING.txt.
 Possible solutions for not being able to visit the default web application can be found at the end of this document.
-7-	Close tomcat with the command: shutdown.bat
+7. Close tomcat with the command: `shutdown.bat`

 ### Bootstrap and other javascript libraries
 The LDT uses a couple of javascript libraries.
 It is not needed to download these libraries: the build process will take care of this.
 Fetch all libraries by executing the command `mvn package` in the `ext-resources` directory.